TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.10.md

 ---

-Jesus said, Make the people sit down.
-Now there was much grass in the place.
+Jesus said, "Have the people sit down."
+Now there was much grass in that place.
 So the men sat down, in number about five thousand.